 If you aren't a fan of mayonnaise, chances are you're going to love this simple Homemade Garlic Mayonnaise.
 It's healthy, delicious and you can use it as a dip or spread on just about anything.

 Once you learn how easy it is to make garlic mayo at home, you'll want to keep a batch ready to go in the refrigerator.

-Lemon juice- you can make it without lemon juice and use either apple cider vinegar or distilled white vinegar in its place.
-Apple cider vinegar does have a stronger taste, so I would start with 1.5 teaspoons and add more from there if desired.
-Go ahead and do the same with the distilled white vinegar.
+- Lemon juice: You can make it without lemon juice and use either apple cider vinegar or distilled white vinegar in its place.
+Apple cider vinegar does have a stronger taste, so I would start with 1.5 teaspoons and add more from there if needed.
+I would also do the same with distilled white vinegar.

 🥚What If I Don't Want to Consume Raw Eggs?

 If you cannot find pasteurized eggs at your local grocery store, you can actually do it yourself at home.
 You'll just need a kitchen thermometer.

 First, place your eggs in a pot and cover with water, about an inch over the eggs.

 Have your kitchen thermometer hanging in the pot the entire time, but not touching the bottom of the pan.
 Otherwise you will not get an accurate temperature of the water.

 Turn the stove on to med-high heat.
 The goal we are working toward is to have the temperature of the water stay between 135 degrees Fahrenheit and 140 degrees Fahrenheit without going over 140 degrees Fahrenheit.
 We will hold it at this temperature for 3 minutes for medium eggs and about 5 minutes for large eggs.
 But first, we have to be careful to maintain this temperature.
 Here's what you'll do: